htcondor/htcondor/docs/man-pages/condor_transform_ads.rst

 Examples
 --------

-Here’s a simple example that transforms the given input ClassAds according to the given rules:
+Here's a simple example that transforms the given input ClassAds according to the given rules:

 ::